-- The proposed rule would expand the definition of "public charge" to include certain health, nutrition and housing programs, in addition to the cash benefits mentioned above, which would remain subject to the definition. - Along with expanding the scope of the programs considered for a "public charge" designation, the proposal also reduces the dollar amount an individual may receive in public assistance before they are deemed a "public charge."
+• The proposed rule would expand the definition of "public charge" to include certain health, nutrition and housing programs, in addition to the cash benefits mentioned above, which would remain subject to the definition.
+Under the proposed definition, DHS' cites that nearly 400,000 immigrants per year already in the U.S. would be subject to the new requirements and regulations.

+- Along with expanding the scope of the programs considered for a "public charge" designation, the proposal also reduces the dollar amount an individual may receive in public assistance before they are deemed a "public charge."
 An individual who accepts the equivalent of at least 15 percent of federal poverty guidelines (equivalent to roughly \$1,800 a year, or \$150 a month) would be deemed a "public charge." - The proposed rule would also expand the scope of factors permissible to consider when determining whether an individual is "likely to become a public charge" in the near future.
 In addition to potential use of an array of federal benefits programs, the proposed rule would also outline over a dozen potential "negative factors" that immigration authorities may consider when making this determination (outlined below on page 3).